-The research was conducted predominantly within startups and SMBs, which proves that cloud computing is not just for the big boys to dabble with.
+The research was conducted predominantly within startups and SMBs, which proves that cloud computing is for more than just the big boys to dabble with.

-Cloud infrastructure companies employ advanced encryption methods when transmitting data, ensuring no unauthorized user can gain access to your private information.
+Cloud infrastructure companies employ advanced encryption methods when transmitting data, ensuring no unauthorized user can access your private information.

 Cloud Usage Statistics

 The Eurostat research reveals some interesting shifts in the reasons for adopting the cloud.
-Email management remains at a steady level, while file storage purposes have increased by 15%.
+Email management remains steady, while file storage purposes have increased by 15%.